+QoS Mode:

-QoS Mode: Select the desired QoS mode.
+Select the desired QoS mode.

-- Port Based: The packets are mapped to 4 priority levels based on ingress port. - 802.1P Based: The switch classifies the ingress packets and maps the packets to different priority queues based on the 802.1p priority field in the 802.1Q tag. - DSCP Based: The switch classifies the ingress packets and maps the packets to different priority queues based on the DSCP priority field in the IP ToS field.
+- Port Based: The switch classifies the ingress packets and maps the packets to different priority queues based on which port the packets come from. - 802.1P Based: The switch classifies the ingress packets and maps the packets to different priority queues based on the 802.1p priority field in the 802.1Q tag.